a1exxd0/HaDoLibrary/README.md

 mkdir build && cd build
 cmake ..
 cmake  --build .

+# FOR THIS, IT MAY BE THE CASE THAT THERE ARE SOME "POTENTIAL MEMORY LEAKS"
+# After thorough research and profiling, we have deduced it is not from our
+# end, but instead from the use of OpenMP.
+We have suppressed these errors
+# such that the error code is 0.
+Any other (memory) error except this will
+# flag up.
 ctest -V -C -T memcheck
 # or just ctest -V -C if you want a quick check
 ```